Signs of Erectile Dysfunction: How to Know If You Have ED

 - Reduced sexual desire (low libido) — often associated with hormonal causes (low testosterone, thyroid disorders)

-- Changes in ejaculation — premature or delayed ejaculation can be associated with ED, particularly in anxiety-driven cases
+- Changes in ejaculation — premature or delayed ejaculation can co-occur with ED, particularly in anxiety-driven cases

-- Anxiety and avoidance — actively avoiding sexual situations because of fear of failure; this is both a symptom and a maintaining factor
+- Anxiety and avoidance — actively avoiding sexual situations due to fear of failure; both a symptom and a maintaining factor

 - Relationship strain — conflict, withdrawal, or communication difficulties around intimacy

-A reduction in sexual desire (libido) is distinct from erectile dysfunction.
-A man with low libido may not initiate sexual activity or feel arousal, but when arousal does occur, erections may still function normally.
-A man with ED typically has normal or near-normal sexual desire but struggles with the physical erection response.
-Both can occur together — particularly when hormonal causes (low testosterone) or depression are involved.
+A reduction in sexual desire is distinct from ED.
+A man with low libido may not initiate sexual activity or feel arousal, but when arousal does occur erections may still function normally.
+A man with ED typically has normal desire but struggles with the physical erection response.
+Both can occur together — particularly when hormonal causes or depression are involved.

 Premature ejaculation (PE) and ED are different conditions.
-PE occurs when ejaculation happens very quickly during sex — with or without full erection.
-However, performance anxiety can cause both: a man anxious about losing his erection may rush to ejaculate, creating a co-presentation of anxiety, ED, and PE.
+However, performance anxiety can cause both simultaneously: a man anxious about losing his erection may rush to ejaculate, creating a co-presentation of anxiety, ED, and PE.

 Healthy men typically have 3–5 nocturnal erections during sleep.
-If you consistently have morning erections or nocturnal erections (even when ED occurs during partnered sex), this suggests the physical mechanism is intact and a psychological cause — most likely performance anxiety — is the dominant factor.
-If morning and nocturnal erections are also absent, a physical cause is more likely.
+If you consistently have morning erections despite experiencing ED during partnered sex, this suggests the physical mechanism is intact and a psychological cause — most likely performance anxiety — is the dominant factor.
+Absent morning and nocturnal erections point toward a physical cause.

 What Causes ED?

-ED can arise from physical causes (cardiovascular disease, diabetes, high blood pressure, hormonal conditions, nerve damage), psychological causes (anxiety, depression, stress, relationship difficulties), medication side effects, or — most commonly — a combination of physical and psychological factors that interact and reinforce each other.
+ED can arise from physical causes (cardiovascular disease, diabetes, hypertension, hormonal conditions, nerve damage), psychological causes (anxiety, depression, stress, relationship difficulties), or medication side effects — most commonly a combination that interacts and reinforces itself.
+For a full breakdown, see what causes erectile dysfunction.

 How Is Erectile Dysfunction Diagnosed?

-A prescriber or GP will ask about the nature, onset, frequency, and severity of your symptoms.
-They will also ask about your general health, cardiovascular risk factors, current medications, and lifestyle (smoking, alcohol, exercise, stress).
-They may use a validated questionnaire such as the International Index of Erectile Function (IIEF) to assess symptom severity objectively.
+A prescriber or GP will ask about the nature, onset, frequency and severity of your symptoms; your general health and cardiovascular risk factors; current medications; and lifestyle.
+A validated questionnaire — the International Index of Erectile Function (IIEF) — may be used to assess symptom severity.

-Blood pressure assessment is standard in ED evaluation — hypertension is a significant risk factor and is also relevant to the choice of treatment.
+Blood pressure assessment is standard in ED evaluation — hypertension is a significant contributing cause and relevant to prescribing decisions.

 When to Seek Help

-Seek assessment from a doctor or prescriber if ED has been consistently present for more than 2–4 weeks, it is causing distress or affecting your quality of life or relationships, you have underlying health conditions (diabetes, high blood pressure, heart disease), ED began after starting a new medication, or you are under 40 — a thorough assessment is particularly important in younger men.
+Seek assessment if ED has been consistently present for more than 2–4 weeks, is causing distress or affecting your quality of life, you have underlying health conditions (diabetes, high blood pressure, heart disease), ED began after starting a new medication, or you are under 40 (a thorough assessment is particularly important in younger men, where ED can be an early indicator of underlying cardiovascular or metabolic disease).

-You experience sudden vision loss, sudden hearing loss, or chest pain after taking ED medication.
-An erection lasting more than 4 hours (priapism) is a medical emergency — go to A&E immediately.
+Urgent: Seek emergency care if you experience sudden vision loss, sudden hearing loss, or chest pain after taking ED medication.
+Priapism (erection lasting more than 4 hours) requires immediate A&E attendance.

 Frequently Asked Questions